Alcohol Beverage Permitting (Policy 1050)

 The Event Organizer and contractors providing the Alcoholic Beverage will assume full responsibility to ensure that no one under the Legal Drinking Age is supplied with or allowed to consume Alcoholic Beverages at the event.

 b.
-Such insurance must list the permitted Event Organizer, the food service contractor for the Permitted Event, the Idaho State Board of Education, and the State of Idaho as the insureds.
+Such insurance must list the permitted Event Organizer (“Boise State University”), the food service contractor for the Permitted Event, the Idaho State Board of Education, and the State of Idaho as the additional insureds.

 c.
-Proof of insurance must be in the form of a formal endorsement to the policy evidencing the coverage and the required additional insureds.
+Proof of insurance must be in the form of a formal endorsement and Certificate of Insurance to the policy evidencing the coverage and the required additional insureds.

 a.
 The Event Organizer must submit an application for an Alcohol Beverage Permit at least fifteen (15) business days in advance of event.